taichi/vscode-textlint/textlint/README.md

 This extension contributes the following commands to the Command palette.

 * Create '.textlintrc' File
-  * creates a new .eslintrc.json file.
+  * creates a new .textlintrc file.
 * Fix all auto-fixable Problems
   * applies textlint auto-fix resolutions to all fixable problems.